hesiqi2000/zynq-lab/lab1.md

     <i> Select a template to create the project </i>
     </p>

-1. Expand folders in the Explorer view on the left, and observe that there are two projects – system_wrapper, and mem_test_system.
-The **mem_test_system** project is the application that we will use to verify the functionality of the design.
-The **system_wrapper** is a platform project includes the ps7_init function which initializes the PS as part of the first stage bootloader.
+1. Expand folders in the Explorer view on the left, and observe that there are two projects – lab1_platform, and lab1_system.
+The **lab1_system** project is the application that we will use to verify the functionality of the design.
+The **lab1_platfrom** is a platform project includes the ps7_init function which initializes the PS as part of the first stage bootloader.
 The Explorer view should look something like this:
     <p align="center">
     <img src ="pics/lab1/13_Explorer.jpg" width="60%" height="80%"/>
     </p>